 - Increase your income generating sources

 But what if you are already working the longest hours possible?
-Let’s be real job market is in an ugly shape, finding a job is hard in the competitive job market and employs are getting paid less and less by every passing day.
-To make thing worse most of our skills are being replaced by automated machines and software that can do it better and faster.
-The technology is taking over our jobs and thus it is more the reason to stop relying on our job as an income source.
+Let’s be real job market is in an ugly shape, finding a job is hard in the competitive job market and employees are getting paid less and less by every passing day.
+To make things worse most of our skills are being replaced by automated machines and software that can do it better and faster.
+Technology is taking over our jobs and thus it is more the reason to stop relying on our job as an income source.
 What can be done?
 Invest money in businesses and ideas to generate passive income.
 Passive income is the money you earn through your investment without actively working to generate profit.
 To invest you need to save first so let’s dig in how to save money.

 Before I move on to the ideas to increase your monthly saving I will like to pitch two ideas which will help you to stay focused on your goal and more organized.

-- I recommend you should get yourself a Journal to set the numbers in ink, write down your goals and track your progress so that you can stay focused.
+- I recommend you should get yourself a Journal to set the numbers in ink, write down your goals, and track your progress so that you can stay focused.